How to Remove Carpet Stains

 1. Identifying the Type of Stain

-Before we dive into the cleaning process, it’s essential to know what you’re dealing with.
-Different stains require different treatments.
+Before we go into the cleaning process, it’s essential to know what you’re dealing with.
+Different stains on carpet require different treatments.

 • Water-based: These include things like coffee, tea, juice, and mud.